 Amazon.com has become one of the largest and most popular e-commerce websites in North America, if not the world.
 It has done so through a combination of good functionality and customer service, the ability to buy or sell for users, and a wide selection of products (including some exclusive to Amazon itself).
 However, prices of items on Amazon can be expensive, especially when you factor in shipping charges and the fact that you can’t haggle over them.
 And despite package tracking capabilities, it might still be a bit of a guessing game as to when your Amazon order will arrive (especially if you’re ordering from another Amazon user, instead of Amazon itself).

-Amazon has a number of alternatives that all have ways of lowering the cost of items.
+There are a number of similar sites like Amazon that all have ways of lowering the cost of items.
 These include auctioning off items (eBay.com), selling off excess stock from other websites (Overstock.com), selling direct from China with no middle-man (AliExpress.com), or specializing in electronic product offerings (Newegg.com).

 We’ve got you covered with the complete package of what you need to know about Amazon alternatives, including: